jecki/DHParser/README.md

 Purpose
 -------

-DHParser has been developed with three main purposes in mind:
+DHParser is a parser development-framwork that has been developed with three main purposes in mind:

 1. Developing parsers for domain specific languages and notations, either existing notations, like, LaTeX, or newly created DSLs, like the